 If your muscles are tight, tense, or full of knots (been there, felt that!), you probably want to relieve that tension ASAP.
 But how?

-“Massage has been shown to decrease delayed onset muscle soreness (DOMS) by 30 percent,” says Lauren Lobert, DPT, owner of APEX Physical Therapy in Brighton, Michigan.
+“Massage has been shown to decrease delayed onset muscle soreness (DOMS) by 30%,” says Lauren Lobert, DPT, owner of APEX Physical Therapy in Brighton, Mich.
 “Both massages and massage guns increase blood flow, improve range of motion, and decrease pain and tenderness.”

 Science backs up Lobert’s premise: Massage and “vibration therapy” from a massage gun were equally effective in preventing muscle soreness, according to a study published in the Journal of Clinical and Diagnostic Research.
 In addition to reducing post-exercise soreness and returning stressed muscles to normal functioning, massage guns (and massages!) can also boost blood flow to a specific area.

 “Muscles are encapsulated by a lining called fascia, which can get stuck to the muscle fibers,” says Theresa Marko, DPT, a board-certified orthopedic clinical specialist in physical therapy and owner of Marko Physical Therapy in New York City.
 “Massage—by hands or a massage gun—releases this, helping the muscle fibers glide better and perform properly.”

 It makes even more sense if you think about your natural reaction to muscle pain: applying pressure to the spot that’s causing trouble.
 “The pressure from the massage gun can desensitize the nervous system in that area, which then decreases the sensation of pain,” adds Nina Geromel, DPT, owner of Geromove Physical Therapy in Milwaukee, Wisconsin.
 “This is why we’re inclined to rub a painful area after we bumped it on something.”